 Smaller businesses, such as an organic clothing line, can offer the specific expertise of sourcing high-quality, environmentally friendly materials from local suppliers.

-Other companies, such as fast-food restaurants, food and beverage makers, and so on, benefit from brand recognition and being early product distributors.
+Other companies, such as fast-food restaurants, food and beverage makers, and so on, benefit from brand recognition and being early product distributors, create a menu for products they sell, and then sharing on social media.

 A successful organization has to learn the importance of consumer knowledge to adjust its business practices, such as production, distribution, price, and promotion, to meet consumer wants.
 You can achieve this by evaluating their resources and capabilities.